Building Relationships During COVID-19

 - Film appreciation – create or join a virtual watch party.

 - Card/board games – start a Chess with Friends match (or any other online game platform).

 - Food – teach them how to make one of your family’s recipes.

 - Wine – start a virtual wine club where you try different varieties and compare.

 - Books – invite them to your virtual book club.

 - Sports – virtually watch a match (or an old one) together.

 You can also switch to a more friendly means of communication.
-For example, texting was once primarily used for personal communication, but it is becoming more widely used between professionals.
-Sending a quick, “Did you see that game?!” – or similar type message given the identified shared common passion – is an easy way to genuinely communicate with someone no matter how close or far they are from you.
+For example, texting was once primarily used for personal communication, but it is becoming more widely used among professionals.
+Sending a quick, “Did you see that game?!” – or a similar type of message given the identified shared a common passion – is an easy way to genuinely communicate with someone no matter how close or far they are from you.

 We should all go above and beyond to create real relationships – those will be the customers that will stick with you through thick and thin.